Mekino05/alx-low_level_programming/0x0B-malloc_free/README.md

-Write a function that returns a pointer to a 2 dimensional array of integers.
-Prototype; int **alloc_grid(int width, int height); each element of the grid should be initialized to 0 the function should return NULL on failure if width or height is 0 or negative, return NULL
+Write a function that frees a 2 dimensional grid previously created by your alloc_grid function.
+Prototype; void free_grid(int **grid, int height); note that we will compile with your alloc_grid.c file.
+Make sure it compiles